jedesah/computation-expressions/README.md

 # Idiom Brackets
 An implementation of Idiom Brackets in Scala in the form of a macro definition.

+I think I will rename this project to Computation Expressions as per [this paper](http://tomasp.net/academic/papers/computation-zoo/computation-zoo.pdf) which describes very closely what I am trying to accomplish here.

 ## Features
 - Uses the least powerful abstraction required to desugar the code within the bracket (this means that it can fail-fast with `Future`s)
 - Syntactic sugar for any abstraction that has instances for Scalaz Apply, Applicative, Monad